-The Board did not impose any restrictions during 2018 or 2017 on the amount of the loans that JPMorgan made on its behalf.
-There were no failures by any borrowers to return the loaned securities or pay distributions thereon during 2018 or 2017.
+The Board did not impose any restrictions during 2019 or 2018 on the amount of the loans that JPMorgan made on its behalf.
+There were no failures by any borrowers to return the loaned securities or pay distributions thereon during 2019 or 2018.
 Moreover, there were no losses during

-2018 or 2017 resulting from a default of the borrower.
+2019 or 2018 resulting from a default of the borrower.
 JPMorgan indemnifies the Group Trust with respect to any loan related to any non-cash distribution and return of securities.

-During 2018 and 2017, the Board and the borrowers maintained the right to terminate all securities lending transactions on demand.
+During 2019 and 2018, the Board and the borrowers maintained the right to terminate all securities lending transactions on demand.
 The cash collateral was invested, together with the collateral of other qualified tax-exempt plan lenders, in a collective investment pool maintained by JPMorgan.
 The relationship between the maturities of the collateral pool and the Group Trust's securities lent has not been determined.
-The fair value for securities on loan for the Group Trust was \$38.6 million and \$17.9 million at December 31, 2018 and 2017, respectively.
-Cash collateral held for the Group Trust was \$20.6 million and \$12.2 million at December 31, 2018 and 2017, respectively.
-Non-cash collateral held for the Group Trust was \$19 million and \$6.2 million at December 31, 2018 and 2017, respectively, consisting primarily of corporate bonds and equity securities.
-At year end, credit risk is substantially mitigated as the amounts of collateral held by the Group Trust exceed the amounts the borrowers owe the Group Trust.
-Securities lending transactions resulted in income, net of expenses, of \$112 thousand and \$101 thousand during 2018 and 2017, respectively.
+The fair value for securities on loan for the Group Trust was \$38.6 million at December 31, 2019 and 2018.
+Cash collateral held for the Group Trust was \$13 million and \$20.6 million at December 31, 2019 and 2018, respectively.
+Non-cash collateral held for the Group Trust was \$26.6 million and \$19 million at December 31, 2019 and 2018, respectively, consisting primarily of corporate bonds and equity securities.
+At year-end, credit risk is substantially mitigated as the amounts of collateral held by the Group Trust exceed the amounts the borrowers owe the Group Trust.
+Securities lending transactions resulted in income, net of expenses, of \$114 thousand and \$112 thousand during 2019 and 2018, respectively.